-- b.
-For any request which adds Agricultural purpose of use or changes the place of use for Agricultural rights, provide the following location information regarding the lands to be irrigated: - i.
-Applicant proposes to irrigate a total of acres in any one year.
-This acreage is all of or part of a larger tract(s) which is described in a supplement attached to this application and contains a total of acres in acres in - ii.
-Location of land to be irrigated: In the_____Original Survey No.Original Survey No.Original Survey No.Original Survey No.Original Survey No.Or
+Agricultural rights, provide the following location irrigated: information regarding the lands to be i.
+Applicant proposes to irrigate a total of all of or part of a larger tract(s) which is application and contains a total of County, TX.
+11. .
+Location of land to be irrigated: In the Original Survey No.

 A copy of the deed(s) describing the overall tract(s) with the recording information from the county records must be submitted.
 Applicant's name must match deeds.
-If the Applicant is not currently the sole owner of the lands to be irrigated, Applicant must submit documentation evidencing consent or other legal right for Applicant to use the land described.
+If the Applicant is not currently the sole owner of the lands to be irrigated, Applicant must submit documentation evidencing consent or other legal right for Applicant to